leoduan/leoduan.github.io/index.md

 #### Hello, thanks for checking out my website.

 I'm Leo Duan.
-I'm a statistician and an assistant professor at University of Florida since 2018.
+I'm a statistician at University of Florida since 2018.

 My research aims to build new statistical methods, theory and computational toolboxes for addressing motivating application problems in neuroscience, engineering, and transportation science.
 The main statistical interest is in modeling the combinatorial objects that are routinely